Learning disability: Learning disabilities in adulthood

 A common misconception about those with learning disabilities is that they outgrow it as they enter adulthood.
 This is often not the case and most adults with learning disabilities still require resources and care to help manage their disability.
-One resource available is the Adult Basic Education (ABE) programs, at the state level.
+One resource is Adult Basic Education (ABE) programs on the state level.
 ABE programs are allotted certain amounts of funds per state in order to provide resources for adults with learning disabilities.
 This includes resources to help them learn basic life skills in order to provide for themselves.
 ABE programs also provide help for adults who lack a high school diploma or an equivalent.
 These programs teach skills to help adults get into the workforce or into a further level of education.
-There is a certain pathway that these adults and instructors should follow in order to ensure these adults have the abilities needed to succeed in life.
-Some ABE programs offer GED preparation programs to support adults through the process to get a GED.
-It is important to note that ABE programs do not always have the expected outcome on things like employment.
-Participants in ABE programs are given tools to help them succeed and get a job but, employment is dependent on more than just a guarantee of a job post-ABE.
-Employment varies based on the level of growth a participant experiences in an ABE program, the personality and behavior of the participant, and the job market they are entering into following completion of an ABE program.
+Some ABE programs offer General Education Development (GED) preparation programs to support adults through the process to get a GED.
+However, ABE programs do not always lead to expected outcomes on employment, for example.
+Participants in ABE programs are given tools to help them succeed and get a job, but employment varies, based on the level of growth a participant experiences in an ABE program, the personality and behavior of the participant, and the job market they are entering into following completion of the program.

-Another program to assist disabled adults are federal programs called "home and community based services" (HCBS).
-Medicaid funds these programs for many people through a fee waiver system, however, there are still lots of people on a stand-by list.
+Another resource for disabled adults is federal programs called Home- and Community-Based Services (HCBS).
+Medicaid funds these programs for many people through a fee waiver system; however, many people must still wait on a stand-by list.
 These programs are primarily used for autistic adults.
-HCBS programs offer service more dedicated to caring for the adult, not so much providing resources for them to transition into the workforce.
-Some services provided are: therapy, social skills training, support groups, and counseling.
+HCBS programs offer services more dedicated to caring for the adult, and less so for providing resources for them to transition into the workforce.
+Some services provided are therapy, social skills training, support groups, and counseling.